Chiefs (novel): Plot summary

 The time frame changes once again, this time to 1963.
 Billy Lee is now Georgia's lieutenant governor and is planning to run for governor in the next election.
 Hugh Holmes asks Billy's help in searching for a new chief, who will now supervise six officers.
 An integrationist, Billy is alerted to the résumé of Major Tucker Watts, a retiring Army MP, who is black.
 Mindful that Delano has yet to hire a black officer, let alone a chief, Billy decides to forward Watts's résumé to Holmes and recommends his hiring.
-Holmes makes a persuasive case for Watts at the city council hearing and he is hired as chief, setting off a media frenzy over the first black hired to head a police force in the South.
+Holmes makes a persuasive case at the city council hearing and Watts is hired as chief, setting off a media frenzy over the first black hired to head a police force in the South.

 Tucker assumes his duties as chief welcomed by many residents but scorned by others.
 He makes a good impression on the overall community, however, and at first seems able to weather the problems he faces.
-But Tucker harbors a painful secret: he is Willie Cole, whose father killed Chief Lee decades earlier and who, so far as Delano knows, died in an accident not long after fleeing.
-Tucker is deathly afraid of being discovered and nearly kills a man who recognizes him.
+But Tucker harbors a painful secret: He is in fact Willie Cole, whose father killed Chief Lee decades earlier and who, so far as Delano knows, died in an accident not long after fleeing.
+Tucker is deathly afraid of being discovered and considers killing a man who recognizes him.
 After coming to his senses, he relaxes and, like Sonny Butts, begins to organize old police files.
 He, too, reads Chief Lee's report on the old murders and observes Sonny Butts's notations regarding the pattern of subsequent disappearances.
 Building on the work of his two predecessors, Tucker also begins to suspect the now-aged Foxy Funderburke and makes inquiries about him.